-Investing isnt just for men-folk!
+Investing isn’t just for men-folk!
 Women should invest too!
-Ladies are losing out on good money just by failing to put money into stocks and shares ISAs each year, according to the research company CoreData.
+Ladies are losing out on good money just by failing to put money into stocks and shares ISAs each year.

 So, whether you’re male or female, now is the time to throw fear away and move from cash to shares for your ISA money.
 Here’s why and how.